 Through research, we make the case for equitable climate investments by elevating our customers’ lived experiences and grounding them with local and national data, analysis, and tools.

 As a program implementer working with and for communities, Elevate has a unique “on-the-ground” perspective.
 We collaborate with partners such as federal agencies, national labs, universities, municipalities, utilities, affordable housing providers and community organizations.
-These collaborations contribute to a broad range of perspectives and drive initiatives that advance equitable clean energy investments.
+These collaborations contribute to a broad range of perspectives and drive initiatives that advance equitable clean energy investments and support economic opportunity.

 Our research and innovation leads and supports services across the organization.
 Many initiatives integrate multiple subject areas such as housing, transportation, health, community, and economic development.